-Owning a Turtle On a Budget
+Owning a Turtle on a Budget

 Turtles are not difficult pets to own on a budget since they are so low-maintenance.
 They do not require very much to keep them occupied.
-Try to invest in a high-quality tank and material for their enclosure initially, and the rest of the time you own the turtle should be relatively cheap.
+Try to invest in a high-quality tank and materials for their enclosure initially, and the rest of the time you own the turtle should be relatively cheap.

 You can easily get away with spending only $20 a month on them and keep them perfectly happy and healthy.